How Much Is Jade Worth? (2025 Jade Price Guide)

 • Nephrite

-Nephrite, on the other hand, is more common and generally less expensive.
+Nephrite, and jadeite, on the other hand, are more common and generally less expensive.
 Its colors lean toward greens, whites, and yellows, often with a creamy or oily texture.
-While nephrite doesn’t typically fetch the same high prices as jadeite, it has been prized for centuries, especially in ancient Chinese and Maori cultures.

 Factors That Influence Jade’s Worth